JWST Background-Limited Observations

 The ground system implements the Background Limited special requirement in the following way: software used by APT looks at the total background variation over the year at a given position and wavelength, and then calculates the percentile levels.
 By default, the lower 10% of this range (the 10th percentile) becomes the limit applied.
 Of course, restricting the background level has a corresponding effect on limiting the visibility window as well, so there is a trade off involved in using this special requirement.
 If more scheduling flexibility is needed, a less restrictive percentile limit can be selected.

-It is often not obvious whether a particular observation needs to use the Background Limited special requirement.
+It is often not obvious whether a particular observation will benefit from the Background Limited special requirement.
 Here are 2 non-intuitive examples:

 - MIRI imaging at 25.5 μm is background limited, but that background is dominated by thermal emission from the primary mirrors (assumed by the ETC to be time independent), not by the time variable zodiacal emission.
 As a result, all observable dates for a target may have a background level that is <10% above the minimum background.